signalfx/tracing-examples/jaeger-ruby/readme.md

 Install the gem as shown above in the Setup and Configuration section.

 Run the example with

 ```bash
 ruby example.rb
 ```

 To trigger a trace, nagivate to http://localhost:4567/ in a browser, or do

 ```bash
 curl localhost:4567
 ```

-This will return a random number, and spans showing the Fibonacci sequence up to the generated number will be exported.
+This will return a random number and spans showing the Fibonacci sequence up to the generated number will be exported.